 Caramelized Sugar Recipe – How To Caramelize Sugar:

 Photos showing stages of the caramelizing process:

-liquid, this should be done very carefully, as the liquid will hiss and sputter.
+Once the caramelizing process is complete, and if you will be making a caramel sauce and will be adding cream or another liquid, this should be done very carefully, as the liquid will hiss and sputter.
 Add the liquid at the edge of the pan, slowly, and stirring as it is added.

 High Altitude Cooking:

 Water boils at lower temperatures at higher altitudes.
 At sea level, the boiling point of liquids is 212 degrees F., but for every 500 feet above sea level, the boiling point decreases by 1 degree F. due to less resistance on surface molecules.
 For example, at 5,000 feet, water boils at 202 degrees F., which is 10 degrees less than at sea level.
 The lower the boiling point, the quicker evaporation occurs.

 High altitude: For every 1,000 feet (300 metres) that you are above sea level, subtract 2 degrees F. (1 degree C) from the temperatures given in your candy recipe.